openedx/edx-documentation/en_us/shared/developing_course/course_components.rst

 header.

 .. image:: ../../../shared/images/unit-dup.png
-  :alt: Image of a unit with Duplicate icon circled.
+  :alt: A unit with the Duplicate icon circled.

 Then, follow instructions for the type of component you are editing.